Easoncyx/TAMURAT/doc/Spring2019/FAQ.md

+# What's the logic behind this app?

+We have 4 roles in this app:

+- Administrator
+- Decision Maker
+- Validator
+- Company Representative

+This app is for Company to evaluate their contractor and subcontractor.
+After company's answering the quesions and upload evidence.
+The validator log in and validated all the answers and evidences.

+Validated by validator, a score will be calculated following the formulea of weighted sum for each subcategory and category of questions.

+Then the Decision Maker can see the ouput of each company and the score of each scenarios to select the best solution for their project.

+The administrator is in charge of setting up every thing in this app, including user, questions, scenarios, and scales.
+Only administorator can invite other administrator.

 # How to add new user to the system?

 New user need to sign up and input their information and wait for the approval of administrator before they can log in to the system.